Back

 \({\color{Cyan} \dfrac{1}{5}}\left ( 5{\text{M}} \right ) = \left ( 10 \right ){\color{Cyan} \dfrac{1}{5}}\)

-Since \(\dfrac{1}{5} \times 5 = 1\), we are left with \(1{\text{M}}\).
+Since \(\dfrac{1}{5} \times 5 = 1\), you are left with \(1{\text{M}}\).
 Anything multiplied by \(1\) is still itself, so \(1{\text{M}} = {\text{M}}\).

 \({\color{Cyan} \dfrac{1}{5}}\left ( {\color{DarkGreen} 5}{\text{M}} \right ) = \left ( 10 \right ){\color{Cyan} \dfrac{1}{5}}\)